-August 2002]
+- 6.5 The Council may appoint up to 4 of its members to be Vice Presidents of the Association and the persons so appointed shall, along with any President-Elect, assist the President with his or her duties.
+In making those appointments as Vice President, the Council shall have regard to the desirability of having so far as practicable a Vice President in Auckland, Wellington, the South Island and the provincial areas.
+[Rules 6.5 amended by Resolution of 17 August 2002] - 6.5.1 The Council shall appoint a person, who may be a member of the Association or not, to be the Secretary of the Association and the Council.
+The Secretary shall be appointed (and may be reappointed) at the first meeting of the Council after the Annual General Meeting of the Association.
+[Rule 6.5 amended by Resolution of 17 August 2002] - 6.6 The Council shall appoint one of its members to be the Treasurer of the Association.
+The Treasurer shall be appointed (and may be reappointed) at the first meeting of the Council following the Annual General Meeting of the Association.
+[Rule 6.6 amended by Resolution of 17 August 2002] - 6.7 The Council may co-opt up to three members to the Council without regard to the limitation contained in the rules as to the maximum number of Council members who may be elected to the Council or to representative requirements contained in Rule 6.2.1 in any or all of the following events or circumstances. - Where there is a special need for further Council members by virtue of work requirements or special expertise or special projects; - (2) Where it is considered by the Council to be in the interests of the Association.

-- 6.8 The Council may co-opt up to three members to the Council without regard to the limitation contained in the rules as to the maximum number of Council members who may be elected to the Council or to representative requirements contained in Rule 6.2.1 in any or all of the following events or circumstances. - Where there is a special need for further Council members by virtue of work requirements or special expertise or special projects; - (2) Where it is considered by the Council to be in the interests of the Association.
-[New Rule 6.8 inserted by Resolution on 2 September 2006] - 6.9 The Council may appoint an Executive Director (who shall not be a member of the Council but who shall report to it) on a full or part-time basis and at such remuneration and on such terms as may be determined by the Council or by any sub-committee of the Council appointed for that purpose, whose position may or may not include the duties of secretary to the Association as the Council determines.
+6.8 The Council may appoint an Executive Director (who shall not be a member of the Council but who shall report to it) on a full or part-time basis and at such remuneration and on such terms as may be determined by the Council or by any sub-committee of the Council appointed for that purpose, whose position may or may not include the duties of secretary to the Association as the Council determines.

-[New Rule 6.9 inserted by Resolution on 2 September 2006]
+[New Rule 6.8 inserted by Resolution on 2 September 2006]